 Other Companies House requirements

-Limited company must deliver Confirmation statement to Companies House and the information disclose in your annual return must match with your directors report such as if you have increased your share capital during the year or there was changes to your principal business activity.
+Limited company must deliver Confirmation statement to Companies House and the information disclose in your Confirmation Statement must match with your directors report such as if you have increased your share capital during the year or there was changes to your principal business activity.

 Concise Accountancy - Making company books simple for businesses